Abeilles14/Microcontrollers/README.md

 ## Lab 5

-A datapath was built for a state machien using registers, flip flops, and Mux to set control signals.
+A datapath was built for a state machine using registers, flip flops, and Mux to set control signals.
 The datapath consists of 4 Cycles:

 	In Cycle 1, the value of in Register R3 is stored in register RB.